Thaumistry: In Charm's Way

 - 0 % positive mentions

-Overall, users indicate that the game has limited replayability, suggesting that once completed, there may not be significant incentive to play through it again.
+Reviews indicate that the game has limited replayability, with many users expressing that there isn't much incentive to play it again after the initial experience.

 “Note, though, that there's probably not much replay value.”

-The atmosphere of "thaumistry" is likened to the nostalgic experience of playing Infocom's "Enchanter," infused with a modern twist that evokes the whimsical and quirky tone found in Douglas Adams' "Dirk Gently" books.
+The atmosphere of "Thaumistry" is likened to the nostalgic experience of playing Infocom's "Enchanter," infused with a contemporary setting that evokes the whimsical and quirky tone found in Douglas Adams' "Dirk Gently" books.

 “Thaumistry feels like playing Infocom's 'Enchanter' for the first time – only in a present-day setting that's a bit reminiscent of the atmosphere in the 'Dirk Gently' books by Douglas Adams.”